Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 model.save_audio("dialogue.wav", audio)

-F5-TTS uses a novel flow matching approach with a Diffusion Transformer (DiT) backbone.
-It achieves MOS 4.1 with only 336M parameters and provides strong zero-shot voice cloning from 5-15 seconds of reference audio.
-The flow matching architecture produces more consistent output than autoregressive approaches, avoiding the occasional artifacts common in GPT-style TTS.
-The CC-BY-NC license limits commercial use.
+F5-TTS uses flow matching with a Diffusion Transformer (DiT) backbone.
+MOS 4.1 with 336M parameters and strong zero-shot cloning from 5–15 seconds of reference.
+The flow-matching architecture produces more consistent output than autoregressive approaches, avoiding the occasional artefacts of GPT-style TTS.
+CC-BY-NC 4.0 — so non-commercial only.

 Architecture